-Money: The New Zealand Dollar (NZD) is the unit of currency.
-One Australian dollar buys approximately 1.2 NZD.
+The New Zealand Dollar (NZD) is the unit of currency.
+One Australian dollar buys approximately one NZD.
 There are three legal tender Cook Island coins – $1, $2 and $5 – which are not negotiable outside the Cook Islands, but make for interesting souvenirs.

 Languages spoken on the islands are English, Cook Islands Maori (known as Rarotongan) and Pukapukan.